ucdavisdatalab/workshop_intro_to_remote_computing/chapters/03_cluster-computing.md

 See `man sbatch` for more details and a complete parameter list.

-Let's try a few of these with the `beacon.py` script from {numref}`example-script`.
-Here's a batch script to run the Python script:
+Let's try a few of these with the `beacon.sh` script from {numref}`example-script`.
+Here's a batch script to run the shell script:

 ```sh
 #!/bin/bash